sheimoria/tp/docs/DeveloperGuide.md

 The new preference feature is supported by a new model `PreferenceMap`

-The `PreferenceMap` model has a single attribute
+The `PreferenceMap` model has a single attribute.
+The existing `Client` model now contains a `PreferenceMap` representing all the preferences of the specific `Client`.

 1. `preferences` that represents stores the key, value pairs of the preferenceKey and preferenceDetails